(Answer the questions on sheet of paper and compare to the answer options)

 In my sleepless sleep.

-(i) Who does “my untidy woman” refer to?
+(i) Who does “my young woman” refer to?

 (j) What is the figure of speech in the expression, “In my sleepless sleep”?